Teky500/Ebook-PR-Application/README.md

 Set up by using ```pip install -r requirements.txt```, to download the required packages to your current environment, alternatively, run the ```setup.bat``` file in the setup folder to install requirements on Windows.

 # Running
 Currently, there is a brief prototype functionality to add records to the database based on the institution.
 After installing the requirements, run ```make set_institution_db``` to download spreadsheet, set the database and insert records on linux, or use the ```run.bat``` file on Windows.
+Use ```make search``` to run the sample search.